Professor of Film & Television Studies

 - 'Unsettled Visions: Imamura Shohei's Vengeance is Mine' in Vengeance is Mine (Masters of Cinema)

-I have taught across many areas of international film history, culture and aesthetics including French and Japanese cinema, contemporary world cinema (cities and landscapes), transnational genre cinema (film noir), and European filmmaking and film cultures (especially 1925-1975).
+I have taught across many areas of international film history, culture and aesthetics including French and Japanese cinema, contemporary world cinema (cities and landscapes), transnational genre cinema (film noir) and European film festivals past and present.

 I have supervised various PhD theses to completion on topics that include:

 - the representation of Kyoto on film